tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/065_Retweet_Task/README.md

 - If the api confirms that the quote tweet isn't of the original tweet, then the task taker's bounty is slashed and is added to the bounty for the task.
 The task then goes back into the available task queue and is available for anyone to take.

-## Build the 'Retweet' Branch
+## Build the 'http' Branch

-As we've done several times in previous steps, we switch branches by running `git checkout retweet` to switch to the retweet branch.
+As we've done several times in previous steps, we switch branches by running `git checkout http` to switch to the **http** branch.
 Next we'll build the two sample-actor and sample-txn-executor wasm files.
 They'll be copied to the **dev-runner local/a-node** and **local/b-node** folders.

 The build scripts are in the following locations of the `tutorial-v1` repo:

 - `sample-actor/build.sh`
 - `sample-txn-executor/build.sh`

-In order to clean up the [state](../../z_glossary/state.md)  data from previous steps, make sure you delete the `.tokenstate` directory in the `dev-runner` repo before launching its docker container.
-This will make dev-runner start with a fresh state.

 Start dev-runner by running `docker compose up` from the root of the dev-runner directory.